archanray/eigenvalue_estimation/README.md

 3. Display codes are in `display_codes.py`.
 4. Matlab demo code for a single eigenvalue is in `matlab_code.m`.
 5. Figures are in folder `figures`.
 Please go in to select dataset and then see `errors`.

+### Hyperparameter modifications

+The four hyperparameters for our code are:
+a.
+Number of trials (line 63 in code `main.py`);
+b.
+Similarity measure (line 64 in code `main.py`), is only useful for datasets where a similarity measure is required.
+Otherwise set to `default`;
+c.
+Search rank (line 65 in `main.py`), is used to track the eigenvalues and errors of specified eigenvalues;
+d.
+Dataset name (line 66 in `main.py`).

+Please take a look at lines 61-67 in code `main.py` for more details.